-In order to verify an emissions report with the California Registry, some categories of emissions are required.
-These include emissions from direct sources such as stationary combustion, mobile combustion, fugitive emissions, and process emissions.
-These also include indirect emissions associated with electricity, steam, and heating and cooling that are purchased and consumed.
-For the purposes of this program, all other categories of information are considered optional.
-Because there are no protocols governing optional reporting, the optional reporting information is not eligible for verification within the California Registry.
-The State of California will only back verified information reported to the California Registry.
+In order to certify an emissions report with the California Climate Action Registry program, some categories of emissions are required.
+These include emissions from direct sources: stationary combustion, mobile combustion, fugitive emissions, process emissions.
+These also include indirect emissions associated with electricity, steam, heating and cooling that is purchased and consumed.
+For purposes of this program, all other categories of information are considered optional.
+Because there are no protocols governing optional reporting, the optional reporting information is not eligible for certification within the CA Registry.
+The State of California will only back certified information reported to the CA Registry.

-The California Registry encourages its participants to provide additional information, e.g. emissions associated with product shipping, employee commuting and business travel, etc. Measuring such kinds of information will help each participant understand the full impact of their business activities.
-You may also want to include references to your organization's environmental goals, policies, programs, and performance.
+The Registry encourages its participants to provide additional information, e.g., emissions associated with product shipping, employee commuting and business travel, etc. Measuring such kinds of information will help each participants understand the full impact of the climate of their business activities.
+You may also want to include references to your organization's environmental goals, policies, programs and performance.
 This information can showcase your environmental efforts, including emission reduction projects.
 Also, you can provide links to external sources to allow viewers to learn more about your environmental programs.
 This optional reporting section allows power/utility entities to create a public record of other activities that may complement the emissions inventory.

-This section outlines some limited guidance for optional reporting areas relevant to electric power generators and electric utilities to serve as a starting point for your effort to identify and calculate emissions from other activities of your organization.
+This chapter outlines some limited guidance for optional reporting areas relevant to electric power generators and electric utilities to serve as a starting point for your effort to identify, and calculate emissions from other activities of your organization.